Miguel Induráin: 1994: Tour and hour record

 Induráin again won the first time trial, the ninth stage from Périgueux to Bergerac, in the southwest.
 He beat Rominger by two minutes.
 He did, however, attack in the Pyrenees, accelerating at the foot of the 10 km climb to the ski station at Hautacam.
 Luc Leblanc, Richard Virenque, Marco Pantani and Armand de Las Cuevas stayed with him but other rivals, including Rominger, were left behind.
 Induráin lost the stage to Leblanc but kept the yellow jersey to the end.

 In 1994 he set a world hour record of 53.040 km, beating Graeme Obree.

 Induráin entered the Giro again, but this time was beaten by Evgeni Berzin and Marco Pantani, who had prepared solely for the Giro.

 In May 1994, Induráin tested positive for salbutamol following the Tour de L'Oise in France.
 Though the β2-adrenergic agonist, found in nasal inhalers, was on the controlled substances list of both the IOC and UCI, both organizations permitted sportsmen with asthma to use it.
 However, in France there was an outright ban on its use.
 The IOC agreed with the UCI that Induráin would not be punished for using a drug banned outright in France because they accepted the salbutamol was contained in a nasal inhaler he had been using legitimately to aid his respiration.
 In Spain, the incident was interpreted as another case of the French attempting to hinder Induráin's domination of the sport.

 1995: Fifth Tour victory

 He also won the Critérium du Dauphiné Libéré in 1995.

 The seventh stage of the 1995 Tour linked Charleroi and Liège, both in southern Belgium.
 It took in the rolling roads of Liège–Bastogne–Liège.
 Induráin attacked with Johan Bruyneel following and the rest were left 50 seconds behind.
 The following day Induráin won the first time trial, organised on a demanding circuit at Seraing.
 Jean-Paul Ollivier wrote: "It offered him another chance to assert his authority.
 Who could challenge him?
 The hierarchy established itself by itself.
 Induráin once again set off on a demonstration Tour.
 This last victory by the rider from Navarra was a model of strength, intelligence and authority, all well controlled.
-There wasn't an tactical error, never a scare, no moments of weakness".
+There wasn't a tactical error, never a scare, no moments of weakness".

 Induráin won the world time trial championship.